foundry-vtt-community/wiki.js/setup/linux-installation.md

 b.
 A free subdomain from a free domain name service like [Duck DNS](http://duckdns.org).

 >The Foundry [minimum requirements](https://foundryvtt.com/article/requirements/) are 2GB RAM with 4GB recommended.
 Note that if you have other applications/services/etc that are using RAM in addition to Foundry, please consider more than 2GB.
 Essentially any CPU with at least one core should work. {.is-info}

+## Port Forwarding
+If you are planning to host on a PC on your home network, please double check that you are able to port forward.
+This guide assumes that you have already confirmed the ability to host on your home network, and set up port forwarding (if needed).

+>If hosting on a PC on your home network, confirm your ability to host on your home network before continuing with this guide. {.is-info}

+See the Foundry documentation on [Port Forwarding](https://foundryvtt.com/article/port-forwarding/) for more info.

 ## Preferred Linux Distribution